top of page

 • Bitcoin, once hailed as a decentralized currency, is facing a growing centralization problem.
 A small group of wealthy individuals and institutions now control a large portion of the total supply.
 This concentration of power raises concerns about market manipulation and price volatility.

 • If these large holders were to suddenly sell their Bitcoin, it could trigger a significant market crash, harming smaller investors.
 As Bitcoin continues to evolve, it's important to monitor these trends and consider the potential risks and benefits of increased institutional involvement.
+For example, BlackRock's Massive Sell-Off: The world's largest asset manager moved 1,870 BTC worth $188.7 million, sparking concerns and speculation in the crypto market in 28 Dec 2024.
+Possible Motivations:

 • ----------------